MrCroxx/blog/content/posts/foyer-a-hybrid-cache-in-rust-past-present-and-future/index.md

 For those who may not know, over the past few months, I've been continuously developing and maintaining a hybrid cache library in Rust, [***Foyer***](https://github.com/foyer-rs/foyer).

 However, from the very beginning until now, I haven’t had the chance to properly introduce this project through an article.
-On one hand, I’m not very skilled at writing in English, so I kept procrastinatin.
+On one hand, I’m not very skilled at writing in English, so I kept procrastinating.
 (Thanks to ChatGPT, I can focus more on the content rather than worrying about my limited English writing skill.)
 On the other hand, ***Foyer*** was evolving rapidly in its early stages, undergoing major refactoring almost every few months.
 As a result, it felt premature to formally introduce the project.

 But now, ***Foyer*** has already gained more start on Github than than the project it was originally inspired by — Facebook’s [***CacheLib***](https://github.com/facebook/cachelib).
 This excites me and makes me worry even more about the future of ***Foyer***.
 So, I think it's time to write a proper blog to introduce it.